CORDEX-WRF-community/fps-urb-rcc/STAGE-0/README.md

-# WRF FPS-URB-RCC Stage-0 simulations
+# FPS-URB-RCC Stage-0 WRF simulations

-For the stage-0 simulations it is suggested to have the lowest vertical model level within the urban canopy (dzbot=10).
-The default [namelist.input](https://github.com/FPS-URB-RCC/WRFcoordination/blob/main/namelist.input) differs from the CTRL [namelist.input_test](https://github.com/FPS-URB-RCC/WRFcoordination/blob/main/namelist.input_test) by the lowest model level (dzbot=10 instead 35), and the number of vertical levels for that reason needs to be increased (e_vert=60).
-Each group can make changes in the namelist.input for a specific sensitivty study they want to perform (e.g. sensitivity to land use data, sensitivity do the PBL scheme, to the number of vertical levels, to urban parameters etc.).
+For the **Stage-0** simulations it is suggested to have the lowest vertical model level within the urban canopy.
+The default [namelist.input](./namelist.input) differs from the CTRL [namelist.input_test](../Test-7d/namelist.input) by the lowest model level (`dzbot = 10` vs `dzbot = 35`), and the number of vertical levels for that reason needs to be increased from 54 to 60 (`e_vert = 60`).
+Each group can make changes in the default [namelist.input](./namelist.input) for a specific sensitivty study they want to perform (e.g. sensitivity to land use data, sensitivity do the PBL scheme, to the number of vertical levels, to urban parameters etc.).

 A common tar file that includes geo_em files (without urban category, urban LU with LCZ, extended LU urban category over LCZ, and urban from LU map) and aerosol files for the stage-0 simuations is available for all the groups to be downloaded rom this [link](https://meteo.unican.es/work/josipa/WRF-FPS-URB-RCC/WRF-FPS-URB-RCC_stage0_v0.tar).

-The downloaded **WRF-FPS-URB-RCC_stage0_v0.tar** file contains:
+The downloaded tar file file contains:

 ## 1. geo_em files